Stratford-upon-Avon: Sport

 Stratford-upon-Avon Rugby Club is situated on Loxley Road at their home ground Pearcecroft.
 The club fields three senior sides and a colts under 18 team with the 1st XV currently playing in Midlands 1 (West).
 The club also has a large mini and junior section.
 Stratford-upon-Avon Cricket Club Ground is by the river Avon opposite the Royal Shakespeare Theatre.
-The first match recorded there was in 1880; it has hosted first-class games since 1951 and women's One Day Internationals since 2005.
-Stratford Town F.C. are based at the DCS Stadium in Tiddington; they won the Midland Alliance in the 2012–3 season and were promoted to Division One South & West of the Southern Football League.
+The first match recorded there was in 1880.
+It has hosted first-class games since 1951 and women's One Day Internationals since 2005.

 The town's 5k parkrun event started in February 2016 and operates on the Recreation Ground every Saturday at 9 am.
 A junior parkrun started in June 2019 and takes place every Sunday at 9 am for children aged 4 to 14.
 Stratford Racecourse is located along the Luddington Road, about one mile from the centre of town which holds 18 meetings every year.
 It is a National Hunt course with an oval track of approximately a mile and a quarter and is considered to be one of the UK's leading small racecourses.
 Adventure Bike Rider (established in 2010) is United Kingdom bimonthly motorcycling newspaper.